How to Store Leather Furniture in a Storage Unit – The EASY Way|

 When you are ready to put your furniture in your storage unit, make sure the floor is clean of all debris, and put down a covering of plastic on the floor.
 If you are renting a smaller unit like a 5×10 to store your leather couch, leave at least a half-inch of room between the couch and the wall to ensure there is proper airflow.
 To prevent divots or impressions on the leather, do not place anything heavy on top of the cushions while it’s in storage.
 You may be able to place soft and lightweight items that don’t press down into the leather on top of the cushions.

 We hope this guide can help you easily protect your leather furniture when it’s time to put it in storage units.
-Follow our storage blog for more how-tos and guides for self-storage.
+Follow our storage blog for more how-tos and guides for self-storage and learn how to pack furniture for long-term storage.